kddubey/cappr/docs/source/future_research.rst

 Modern language models undergo two training stages: pretraining, and instruction training.
 When solving a classification task, it's tempting to lean on instruction-style prompts in combination with text generation.
 This combination works incredibly well for multi-GPU, proprietary models.
-But what about open source ones?
-Perhaps there are untapped, smaller, or undertrained models which are not good at generating a choice, but are good at estimating probabilities.
+But what about smaller, open source ones?
+Perhaps there are smaller or undertrained models which are not good at generating a choice, but are good at estimating probabilities.

-A handful of experiments suggest that CAPPr squeezes more out of smaller LLMs.
+A handful of experiments suggest that CAPPr squeezes more out of smaller LLMs for text classification tasks.
 In the `OpenAI COPA demo
 <https://github.com/kddubey/cappr/blob/main/demos/openai/superglue/copa.ipynb>`_, text
 generation using OpenAI's smaller model, ``text-curie-001``, is less than 50% accurate, while CAPPr using the same model is 80% accurate.
 Similar results can be seen in: